bediger4000/sieve/README.md

 and reading from channels returned when starting the groutines, was tricky.
-Naturally, I had data races.
+Naturally, I had data races
+in setting the variable containing the channel to read primes from.
+I think I should have passed in a new channel from which to read primes, rather than having the start-a-filter func create it.

 On second thought,
 I'm not sure this meets the problem statement.